knightjimr/SeroCall/README.md

 In its simplest form, the serocall command just takes the the R1 and R2 fastq files from a paired-end sequencing run.
 The files can be gzipped or uncompressed, and there are no limitations or patterns to the given filenames.

-An "-t #" option can be used to have BWA MEM use multiple threads for processing (BWA MEM is very efficient with parallelizing the alignments, so using multiple threads will reduce the running time of the tool).
+A "-t #" option can be used to have BWA MEM use multiple threads for processing (BWA MEM is very efficient with parallelizing the alignments, so using multiple threads will reduce the running time of the tool).

 SeroCall will generate two output files, a *_counts.txt containing the intermediate "bin" counts, counting how many reads